Self-Supervised Transformer for Sparse and Irregularly Sampled Multivariate Clinical Time-Series: Experiments

 \subsection{Prediction Performance}

 We train each model using $10$ different random samplings of $50\%$ labeled data from the train and validation sets.
 Note that STraTS uses the entire labeled data and additional unlabeled data (if available) for self-supervision.
 Table \ref{tab:pred_perf} shows the results for mortality prediction on MIMIC-III and PhysioNet-2012 datasets which are averaged over the $10$ runs.
-STraTS achieves the best performance on all metrics, improving PR-AUC by $1.8\%$ and $1.7\%$ on MIMIC-III and PhysioNet-2012 datasets respectively over the best baseline.
-This shows that our design choices of triplet embedding, attention-based architecture, and self-supervision enable STraTS to learn superior representations.
+STraTS achieves the best performance on all metrics, improving PR-AUC by $3.2\%$ and $3.5\%$ on MIMIC-III and PhysioNet-2012 datasets over the best baseline, respectively.
+This shows that our design choices of triplet embedding, attention-based architecture, and self-supervision enable STraTS to learn better representations.
 We expected the interpolation-based models GRU-D and InterpNet to outperform the simpler models GRU, TCN, and SaND.
-This was true for all cases except that GRU showed a better performance than GRU-D and InterpNet on the MIMIC-III dataset, which needs to be investigated further.
+This was true for all cases except that GRU showed a better performance than GRU-D and InterpNet on the MIMIC-III dataset, for reasons that are unclear.

 To test the generalization ability of different models, we evaluate STraTS and the baseline models by training them on varying percentages of labeled data.
-Lower proportions of labeled data can be observed in the real-world when there are several right-censored samples.
+Lower proportions of labeled data can be observed in real-world when there are several right-censored samples.
 Figures \ref{fig:gen_mimic_mort} and \ref{fig:gen_phy_mort} show the results for MIMIC-III and PhysioNet-2012 datasets, respectively.
-The performance of all models declines with reduced labeled data.
-But STraTS is seen to have a crucial advantage compared to other models in lower labeled data settings which can be attributed to self-supervision.
+The performance of all models degrades with reduced amount of labeled data.
+But STraTS is seen to have a crucial advantage compared to other models in scarce labeled data settings which can be attributed to self-supervision.